Zxcharel/data-structure-project/EXPERIMENT_3_NEIGHBOR_ITERATION.md

 ---

-## Why This Experiment is Most Interesting
+## Why This Experiment is Interesting

 ### Directly Targets the Bottleneck
 - `graph.neighbors()` is called once per visited node in Dijkstra's algorithm